abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateanotherapplication.md

 ## Run gimp application

-Return to your abcdesktop website `http://localhost:30443` and log in as Anonymous.
+Return to your abcdesktop website at `http://localhost:30443` and log in as Anonymous.

-At the right corner, write in the search bar the keyword `gimp`
+In the search bar at the top-right corner, type the keyword `gimp`.

 ![abcdesktop.io look for gimp applications](img/application-gimp-lookfor.png)

-Wait for the pulling process to be completed
+Wait for the container image pull to complete.

 ![abcdesktop.io look for gimp applications](img/application-gimp-waitfor.png)

-Click on the `gimp` icon, and start your application :
+Click the `gimp` icon to launch the application:

 ![abcdesktop.io gimp is running](img/application-gimp-run.png)

-Great, you've installed and are running Gimp application as a container.
+You have successfully installed GIMP and are running it as an abcdesktop.io container application.

 ## All other applications

-All abcdesktop applications are defined in a `applist.json`.
-Have a look to the complete [applist.json](https://raw.githubusercontent.com/abcdesktopio/oc.apps/main/applist.json) file. abcdesktop applist.json contains description to build all default abcdesktop applications.
+All abcdesktop.io applications are defined in an `applist.json` file.
+Refer to the complete [applist.json](https://raw.githubusercontent.com/abcdesktopio/oc.apps/main/applist.json) for reference.
+This file contains the descriptors used to build all default abcdesktop.io application images.

 ```